AL-RND/todo_springboot/README.md

 # This todo_springboot repository is a code for a Workload Manager

->The Workload Manager is a small Ticket Tool and is not as complex as a business ticket system for enterprise workspaces.
+>The Workload Manager is a small ticket tool and is not as complex as a business ticket system for enterprise workspaces.

 **Used techologies**